American Library Association: Awards

+The award for YA nonfiction was inaugurated in 2012, defined by ages 12 to 18 and publication year November 2010 to October 2011.
+The first winner was The Notorious Benedict Arnold: A True Story of Adventure, Heroism & Treachery by Steve Sheinkin (Roaring Brook Press, November 2010) and four other finalists were named.

-Beside the Alex Awards, ALA disseminates some annual lists of "Notable" and "Best" books and other media.
+The Reference and User Services Association awards include annual lists of "Notable" and "Best" books and other media.

+The Reference and User Services Association awards also include the Andrew Carnegie Medals for Excellence in Fiction and Nonfiction, Dartmouth Medal, Sophie Brody Award and Schneider Book Awards.

+The Library History Round Table awards the Justin Winsor Prize for the best library history essay.

+The Rainbow RoundTable annually honors authors with the Stonewall Book Award.

-The annual awards roster includes the John Cotton Dana Award for excellence in library public relations, and the I Love My Librarian award in concert with the philanthropic foundation Carnegie Corporation of New York and the New York Public Library.
+The annual awards roster also includes the John Cotton Dana Award for excellence in library public relations, and the "I Love My Librarian" award in concert with the philanthropic foundation Carnegie Corporation of New York and the New York Public Library.

-In 2000, the Office for Literacy and Outreach Services (OLOS) launched the Jean E. Coleman Library Outreach Lecture in tribute to the work of the first OLOS director, Dr. Jean E. Coleman.
+In 2000, the Office for Literacy and Outreach Services (OLOS) launched the Jean E. Coleman Library Outreach Lecture in tribute to the work of the first OLOS director, Jean E. Coleman.
 Barbara J. Ford gave the inaugural lecture, "Libraries, Literacy, Outreach and the Digital Divide."

 Since 2006, the ALA has selected a class of Emerging Leaders, typically comprising about 100 librarians and library school students.
 This minor distinction is a form of organizational outreach to new librarians.
 The Emerging Leaders are allocated to project groups tasked with developing solutions to specified problems within ALA divisions.
 The class meets at the ALA Midwinter and Annual Meetings, commonly January and June.
 Project teams may present posters of their completed projects at the Annual.

 Conferences

 The ALA and its divisions hold numerous conferences throughout the year.
-The two largest conferences are the annual conference and the midwinter meeting.
-The latter is typically held in January and focused on internal business, while the annual conference is typically held in June and focused on exhibits and presentations.
+The two largest conferences are the annual conference and the midwinter meeting, now called LibLearnX.
+The latter is typically held in January and focuses on innovative session design concepts, while the annual conference is typically held in June and focuses on programs, exhibits, and presentations.
 The ALA annual conference is notable for being one of the largest professional conferences in existence, typically drawing over 25,000 attendees.

 In 2020, Wanda Kay Brown was the first president in 75 years under whom the Annual Conference, scheduled for Chicago in June 2020, was cancelled because of the COVID-19 pandemic.
 In a press release about cancellation of the conference, Brown stated: "ALA's priority is the health and safety of the library community, including our members, staff, supporters, vendors and volunteers."